zxh/luar/README.md

 - LuaToGo can convert to interfaces and pointers with several levels of indirection.

 - LuaToGo can convert to non-empty maps and structs.

+# Luar v2

+The v1 API suffers from several design issues:
+The `GoToLua` and `LuaToGo` functions take a `reflect.Type` parameter, which is bad design.
+Sadly changing this would break backward compatibility.

+The v2 rewrite fixes the design issues, usability and other bugs.
+Overall it greatly simplifies the API.

+Check it out in the `v2` branch of this repository.